nallovint/birb_lm/README.md

-# RAG Try – Notebook‑style Document Chat (Groq or Ollama)
+# BirbLM – Notebook‑style Document Chat (Groq or Ollama)

 A lightweight RAG (Retrieval‑Augmented Generation) web app to chat with documents you place in `docs/`.
 It supports a cloud model via Groq or a local OpenAI‑compatible model via Ollama.
 The app runs with Docker Compose and includes: